-The above quantile connectedness can be used to quantify the normal and extreme (tail) connectedness effects across multiple assets only in time domain.
-As noted previously, the connectedness among assets are idiosyncratic in different frequency domains for the heterogeneous frequency responses of assets to shocks (Baruník & Křehlík, 2018).
-Thus, to further quantify the connectedness effects at different quantiles as well as various frequencies, we construct a new quantile-frequency connectedness measurement based on the works of Ando et al. (2022) and Baruník and Křehlík (2018) as follows: First, to capture the frequency-domain component of the connectedness at α quantile, we define a frequency response function as:
+The above quantile connectedness measure can be used to quantify the normal and extreme (tail) connectedness effects across multiple assets only in the time domain.
+As noted previously, connectedness among assets are idiosyncratic in different frequency domains for the heterogeneous frequency responses of assets to shocks (Baruník & Křehlík, 2018).
+Thus, to further quantify the connectedness effects at different quantiles as well as various frequencies, we construct a new quantile frequency connectedness measurement based on the works of Ando et al. (2022) and Baruník and Křehlík (2018) as follows:

+Firstly, to capture the frequency-domain component of the connectedness at α quantile, we define a frequency response function as: